OpenBionics/Robot-Hands/Software/README.md

 	$catkin_make

 You have successfully installed the package.
+Also the script file’s mode must be executable.

+	$chmod +x Main.py
+	$chmod +x stdServo.py

 # Arduino Installation